aspnet/Blazor.Docs/docs/components/index.md

 **Format strings**

-Databinding works with [DateTime](https://docs.microsoft.com/dotnet/api/system.datetime) format strings (but not other format expressions at this time, such as currency or number formats):
+Data binding works with [DateTime](https://docs.microsoft.com/dotnet/api/system.datetime) format strings (but not other format expressions at this time, such as currency or number formats):

 ```cshtml
 <input bind="@StartDate" format-value="yyyy-MM-dd" />